Posts

 Why should project managers use project controls software?

-About Xergy and Proteus
+About Proteus Project Software

-Xergy Group’s Proteus work management solution is designed to work with your existing systems and to scale and evolve as your business evolves.
+Xergy Group’s Proteus project management software is designed to work with your existing systems and to scale and evolve as your business grows.
 Created by project management leaders, for the diversified engineering consultancy sector, Proteus delivers an end-to-end work management software platform with detailed workflows from the early opportunity stage through to project delivery.
-Proteus is compliant with common project management frameworks and ISO standards.

 How to get Proteus